Frequently Asked Questions

 We have been following federal, state, and local guidelines for the duration of the pandemic, and will continue to do so to ensure the safety of both our team members and the community at large.
-We require team members to be fully vaccinated and provide photo proof before attending their first practice.
+We require team members to be fully vaccinated, including any available booster shots, and provide photo proof before attending their first practice.

 I'm looking for gym time, not necessarily competing or being part of a team.
 Is that ok?

 We treasure our close-knit team environment and dino comraderie!
 If you're not looking to get involved in that aspect of Jurassic Gymnastics, this is probably not the right place for you.

 There are so many great options for individual workouts in the area, though, and you'll occasionally see some of our team members at those--check out this website for a ton of adult gymnastics resources.

 Can I compete at meets with the team but practice on my own/in my home gym?